DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 3. **Make Changes**: Make your changes in the new branch.
 4. **Commit Changes**: Commit your changes with a clear and descriptive message.
 5. **Push Changes**: Push your changes to your forked repository.
-6. **Open a Pull Request**: Open a pull request on our repository.
+6. **Open a Pull Request**: Open a pull request in our repository.
 Include a detailed description of your changes and how they address the issue or implement the feature.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/DefinetlyNotAI/Logicytics/blob/main/LICENSE) (if it